No meetings at tourist hotspots, China reminds officials

 Since President Xi Jinping's appointment in 2013, the government has cracked down on official corruption and extravagance in China, where the flaunting of personal and often illicit wealth and wasteful public spending has led to widespread criticism of the ruling Communist Party.

-On Thursday, the vice chairman of state-owned China National Nuclear Corp was sacked for misappropriating government funds while travelling to tourist spots during two trips to Argentina in January and September 2013.
+On Thursday, the vice chairman of state-owned China National Nuclear Corp was sacked for misappropriating government funds while traveling to tourist spots during two trips to Argentina in January and September 2013.

 (Reporting by Ben Blanchard; Editing by Nick Macfie)